 In instances of disagreement between the personnel committee and the head, there shall be a good faith effort to resolve these differences.
-If resolution is not possible, the Department Head must offer in writing compelling reasons for disagreeing with the committee's recommendation before advancing his or her recommendation to the Dean.
+If resolution is not possible, the Department Head must offer in writing compelling reasons for disagreeing with the committee's recommendation before advancing the recommendation to the Dean.